Azure/azure-sdk-for-java/sdk/communication/azure-communication-rooms/README.md

 participants.add(participant1);
 participants.add(participant2);

-// Starting in 1.1.0-beta.1 release, `PstnDialOutEnabled` property is added to enable or disable PSTN Dial-Out feature in a room.
+// `PstnDialOutEnabled` property is added to enable or disable PSTN Dial-Out feature in a room.
 The `PstnDialOutEnabled` is an optional property.
 If `PstnDialOutEnabled` is not provided, then the default for `PstnDialOutEnabled` is false.

 // Create Room options
 CreateRoomOptions roomOptions = new CreateRoomOptions()